 The insurance company does not want to pay you.
 Their goal is to save money.
 If they can find any valid reason to deny your claim or offer a low settlement, they will.
 That means they could use any gaps in your treatment as evidence against you.
 They might argue that your injury isn’t serious because it doesn’t require consistent doctor’s appointments.
 They could decide you don’t need much compensation since you’re not incurring many medical expenses.

 Maintain your records throughout your case.
 You should hold onto every type of paperwork you receive.
 Keep a copy, whether it’s a hospital bill, physical therapy record, or imaging test result.
 Your medical documentation and other evidence can show the injury you sustained and how it happened.

 It’s also essential to hire an experienced attorney after a medical malpractice incident.
-The Law Offices of David L. Powell can take on the responsibility for your case, so you don’t have to worry about handling the process.
+The Powell & Rose Law Firm, PLLC can take on the responsibility for your case, so you don’t have to worry about handling the process.
 We will investigate to determine who we can hold liable and file a claim with the appropriate insurance carrier.
 If settlement negotiations aren’t in our favor, we have the resources to file a lawsuit and take your case to court.
 Our medical malpractice lawyers in Sallisaw, OK, are ready to be your advocate and protect your rights.

 Compensation Available for Medical Malpractice

 If you file a claim with the negligent party’s medical malpractice insurance company, you could receive a settlement to cover your losses, such as: